Are you tired of dealing with steel that is uneven, bent, twisted, or waving? Look no further than the straightening process for sheet metal parts.

 The correct use of hand hammer is shown in Figure 3.

 1. Manual straightening process

-Common manual straightening methods include the extension method, twisting method, bending method and stretching method.
+Manual straightening is performed using tools such as a hammer, a flat plate, a drill anvil, or a bench vise.
+Common manual straightening methods include the extension method, twisting method, bending method, and stretching method.

 Figure 4 Stretching method to straightening thin metal plates